 When your children are close in age, people are more than willing to tell you how hard it's going to be.
 Sometimes they say something sweet and affirming, but more often than not, they give you weird looks or make a negative comment or two.
-And I would know–my oldest child was 3 1/2 when my third child was born.
+And I would know!
+My oldest child was only 3 1/2 when my third baby was born.

 I know all about having two children in diapers.
 I've experienced breastfeeding while pregnant.
 And I can tell you that yes, that Moby Wrap really will fit over your 5-month pregnant belly when you need to comfort your 1-year-old who has an ear infection.
 I speak from experience.

 So yes, it's hard to have children close together.
 We all know that.
 And everyone likes to remind us of that when they find out we're pregnant again.
 So let's ignore the negatives for just a minute and talk about the fun stuff instead.
 Whether your kids are close in age by choice or by surprise, there's much to enjoy about it.
 It is possible to survive and thrive with children close in age.

 1. Children close in age enjoy the same types of things.